Eggs & Dairy

 - Use the exact label for high-protein milk because added milk protein concentrate can change the protein count.

-Building a High-Protein Meal with Milk
+Building a High-Protein Meal with Cow Milk

 Start with the protein target, not the recipe name.
 A light snack might only need 10-20 g protein, while a main meal often works better at 30-45 g protein depending on body size, meal frequency, and training.
-With Milk, a 30 g protein meal is approximately 937.5 g of the representative food before sides and toppings.
+With Cow Milk, a 30 g protein meal is approximately 882.4 g of the representative food before sides and toppings.
 If that portion feels too large, combine a smaller amount of plain cow's milk with another protein from the related-food list.

 A balanced plate usually needs more than protein.
 Pair plain cow's milk with a fiber source, a carbohydrate source if you train or need energy, and enough fat to make the meal satisfying.
 For lower-calorie meals, keep sauces light and increase vegetables.
 For higher-calorie meals, add rice, pasta, potatoes, bread, oats, beans, dairy, nuts, seeds, avocado, or oil depending on the type of food and your goal.